-Mr. Saltzburg, purple in the face, made a last effort.
+Mr Saltzburg, purple in the face, made a last effort.

 "This young man is new," he bellowed carefully, keeping to words of one syllable.
 "He does not yet know the steps.
 He says this is his first day here, so he does not yet know the steps.
 When he has been here some more time he will know the steps.
 But now he does not know the steps."
 "What he means," explained the young man in tweeds helpfully, "is that I don't know the steps."
-"He does not know the steps!" roared Mr. Saltzburg.
+"He does not know the steps!" roared Mr Saltzburg.

-"I know he doesn't know the steps," said Mr. Miller.
+"I know he doesn't know the steps," said Mr Miller.
 "Why doesn't he know the steps?
 He's had long enough to learn them."

+"He is new!"

+"Hugh?"

+"New!"

+'''

+"Oh, new?"

+"Yes, new!"

+"Why the devil is he new?" cried Mr Miller, awaking suddenly to the

+truth and filled with a sense of outrage.
+"Why didn't he join with

+the rest of the company?
+How can I put on chorus numbers if I am

+saddled every day with new people to teach?
+Who engaged him?"

+"Who engaged you?" enquired Mr Saltzburg of the culprit.

+"Mr Pilkington."

+"Mr Pilkington," shouted Mr Saltzburg.

+"When?"

+"When?"

 "Last night."

+'''

-Mr. Miller waved his hands in a gesture of divine despair, spun round, darted up the aisle, turned, and bounded back.
+Mr Miller waved his hands in a gesture of divine despair, spun round, darted up the aisle, turned, and bounded back.
 "What can I do?" he wailed.
 "My hands are tied!
 I am hampered!
 I am handicapped!
+We open in two weeks, and every day I find somebody new in the company to

+"Last night."

-We open in two weeks and every day I find somebody new in the company to upset everything I have done.
-I shall go to Mr. Goble and ask to be released from my contract.
-I shall....
-Come along, come along, come along, come along now!" he broke off suddenly.
+upset everything I have done.
+I shall go to Mr Goble and ask to be released from my contract.
+I shall . . .
+Come along, come along, come along now!" he broke off suddenly.
 "Why are we wasting time?
 The whole number once more.
 The whole number once more from the beginning!"

 The young man tottered back to his gentlemanly colleagues, running a finger in an agitated manner round the inside of his collar.
 He was not used to this sort of thing.
 In a large experience of amateur theatricals he had never encountered anything like it.
 In the breathing-space afforded by the singing of the first verse and refrain by the lady who played the heroine of "The Rose of America," he found time to make an enquiry of the artist on his right.

 "I say!
 Is he always like this?"

 "Who?
 Johnny?"

 "The sportsman with the hair that turned white in a single night.
-The barker on the sky-line.
+The barker on the skyline.
 Does he often get the wind up like this?"

 His colleague smiled tolerantly.